mirrorfolio/menteor1/README.md

 - **Curated Matching:** Our carefully designed matching algorithm connects mentees with ideal mentors based on skill aspirations, learning styles, and industry interests.
 -  **Personalized Guidance:** Access tailor-made mentorship to align with your unique goals.
 Whether you're seeking guidance or sharing expertise, Menteor empowers personal and professional growth.
 - **Empowering Relationships:** Connect with mentors and mentees who understand your journey.
 Build empowering relationships within a supportive community focused on collective growth.
--**Flexible and Rewarding**  Enjoy flexible hourly sessions that fit your schedule, making mentorship accessible and rewarding.
+- **Flexible and Rewarding**  Enjoy flexible hourly sessions that fit your schedule, making mentorship accessible and rewarding.
 Menteor adapts to your pace, whether mentoring or seeking guidance.

 - **Flexible Engagement:** Choose from structured mentorship programs or individualized session packages based on your specific needs and budget.